 Caretakers of the Deep Wood Light

-As we continued walking through the cemetery we came across a few women tending to the graves.
-We learned they were a part of an association of women that has kept each grave in pristine form since 1921.
+As we continued walking through the cemetery, we came across a few women tending to the graves.
+We learned they are members of an association of women that has kept each grave in pristine form since 1921.

 Watching them work was as moving as the cemetery itself.
 In silence, they carefully placed evergreen branches and other favors from the forest throughout the resting places.
 These beautiful deep wood adornments evoked an even more serene feeling to our timbered surroundings.

-The manner in which South Tyroleans reverently care for those lost is touching to experience.
+The manner in which South Tyroleans still reverently care for those lost long ago is touching to witness.
 Whether encountering a meticulously carved wayside shrine off a hiking trail or rows of crosses masterfully wrought out of iron in quaint, candlelit Alpine churchyards, the traditions of this land inspire awe.
 Taking time to reflect in such moments requires no belief in the divine to enjoy the beauty of humanity.

 How to Visit the Soldier Cemetery of Brunico

-Additional options are from two parking lots directly off Via Riscone.
-If you choose either one you’ll have to walk uphill even more, but neither path is difficult.
+Additional options to visiting the cemetery include two parking lots directly off Via Riscone.
+If you choose either one, you’ll have to walk uphill even more, but neither path is difficult.

 No matter how you choose to visit, keep an eye out for signposts indicating ‘Cimitero di Guerra’ and ‘Kriegerfriedhof’ to ensure you’re heading the right direction.